 BIOGRAPHY

-The saxophonist, composer and arranger Silvio Zalambani for several years has dedicated himself mainly to artistic, educational and research musical activities on traditional Latin American music, in particular Tango and Cuban, Brazilian and Rio de la Plata culture; all his compositions are published by Borgatti Musical Editions.
+The saxophonist, composer and arranger Silvio Zalambani for several years has dedicated himself mainly to artistic, educational and research musical activities on traditional Latin American music, in particular Tango and Cuban, Brazilian and Rio de la Plata culture.

 He usually plays in a duo with Argentine pianist Federico Lechner and in a trio Tango Malandra with the Argentine singer Sandra Rehder and the Argentine guitarist Adrian Fioramonti; he's also the creator and the artistic director of his 4to Tango, of the project Grupo Candombe, of the saxophone quintet Amerindia Ensemble and the trio Tango Tres.

-He collaborates with the cultural anthropologist Maria Susana Azzi (official biographer of Astor Piazzolla) and with Quinteto Revolucionario, selected by the Piazzolla Foundation as the best interpreter in the world of the music of the famous composer and winner of a Latin Grammy award, the group is composed of Sebastián Prusak, Joaquín Benítez Kitegroski, Estéban Falabella, Cristian Zárate e Sergio Rivas.
+He collaborates for his research with the cultural anthropologist Maria Susana Azzi (official biographer of Astor Piazzolla) and artistically with the Quinteto Revolucionario, a group selected by the Piazzolla Foundation as the best interpreter in the world of the music of the famous composer and already winners of a Grammy Latin Award; the group is composed of Sebastián Prusak, Joaquín Benítez Kitegroski, Estéban Falabella, Cristian Zárate e Sergio Rivas.

 On the occasion of the centenary of Astor Piazzolla's birth, Zalambani performed at the National Auditorium in Madrid as a guest of the European project Piazzolla x 100, led by Federico Lechner and formed together with Daniel "Pipi" Piazzolla (Astor's nephew), Claudio Constantini, Sheila Blanco, Toño Miguel and implemented by the Andrés Segovia chamber orchestra.